Symbolic Play: Importance And Steps To Encourage It

 What If A Child Doesn’t Indulge In Symbolic Play?

 Symbolic play is a crucial developmental stage, but not every child passes through it at the same time.
-Some children may pass the stage early, and some may pass it a little later.
+Some children may pass the stage early, while others may pass it later.
 Yet, several parents worry about the delayed appearance of symbolic play skills.
 It is primarily because a delay or deficit in symbolic play is often associated with autism spectrum disorders (ASD) (10).

 Hence, consult a pediatrician if you are worried that your preschooler doesn’t indulge in symbolic play, always plays alone, or does specific activities repeatedly.
 They will evaluate the child and let you know if there’s a concern.